KjellConnelly/react-native-cloudkit/README.md

 # react-native-cloudkit

+#### Ready for Use?
+No. Maybe in a few days.
+But not yet.

+## Getting started

+`$ npm install react-native-cloudkit --save`

+No native code is currently used, so no need to link.

 #### Production vs Development

 Apple has two servers that do not have the same data in them.
 Development, and production.
 You can add/alter data in them from their web portal.
 By default, this library will access the development server when you create a react-native development build, and the production server when creating a release build: